peterprototypes/peterprototypes.com/content/blog/rust-dockerfile-boilerplate/index.md

 This works and has the added advantage of being short and simple to understand (an underrated trait these days).
 Unfortunately, it will download and compile all dependencies each time the image is built.
 It will also contain the build cache and rust toolchain.

-Just the `FROM rust:latest` line is equivalent to one thousand forty floppy drives:
+Just the `FROM rust:latest` line is equivalent to one thousand forty floppy disks:
 ```bash
 $ docker inspect rust:latest | jq '.[0].Size' | numfmt --to=iec-i --suffix=B
 1.5GiB
 ```

-Compiling an empty application with `actix-web` as a single dependency bumps that up one and a half thousand floppy drives:
+Compiling an empty application with `actix-web` as a single dependency bumps that up one and a half thousand floppy disks:
 ```bash
 $ docker run -w /app rust:latest /bin/bash -c "cargo init && cargo add actix-web && cargo build"
     Created binary (application) package